vli0w0/ECON102/MT2 Review.md

 **Interest Rate = Rate of Return = (Bond Payment / asset price) * 100**
 * When asset price increases, interest rate actually decreases

+In loanable funds market, **nominal interest rate** is the number of dollars that a borrower pays and a lender receives in interest in a year expressed as a percentage of the number of dollars borrowed and lent.
+* **real interest rate = ( nominal interest rate ─ inflation rate )**

 #### The Loanable Funds Market
 The aggregate of all the individual financial markets.
 Funds come from three sources: